genieversum/genie-flow-invoker-docproc/README.md

 `method`
 : The distance metric to be used.
 Can be `cosine` (the default), `euclidean` or `manhattan`.

+`include_vector`
+: (default False) A boolean indicating if the embedding vector of the resulting chunks should also be included in the output.

 ### SimilarityResults
 The resulting object contains a list of the chunks that have been found, in order of distance.
 These chunks are represented by the `DocumentChunk` object, accompanied by their distance